 George W. Keagle Art Scholarship

-One or two scholarships in the amount of $400-800 will be awarded to students majoring in art.
+One or two scholarships in the amount of $400 to 800 will be awarded to students majoring in art.
 Students applying must submit a portfolio of representative work as well as a statement of philosophy/artistic intent.
 This scholarship honors George Wade Keagle of Bellingham.
-Mr. Keagle study art in Scotland and enjoyed painting.
+Mr. Keagle studied art in Scotland and enjoyed painting.
 He also donated artwork and sculpture to the Western Gallery.

 J. Ruth Kelsey Art Merit Award